Mudpuppy12/ares-renown-plugin/README.md

      - group: faction
        value: Noble

+#### renown_title
+This is where you define the expression used for renown in your game.
+Perhaps you prefer "Influence" or "Glory".

 #### shortcuts
 Here is a space where you can define shortcuts for the commands.

 #### standard_types
 Here you can define various standard types for renown entries.
 Use "type" for the name, and you can set points to positive or negative values.
+See the examples below.

      standard_types:
      - type: Freeform
        points: 0
+     - type: Minor Scandal
+       points: -50
+     - type: Heroic Deed
+       points: 250

 #### visible
 Set this to "false", if you don't want renown to be visible to other players.
 Default is "true".